 The manual suggests a small inexpensive shopping list of basic artist materials which will be sufficient to complete a number of canvas transfers.
 Some of the supplies you will already have as kitchen materials.

-The manual provides instructions on the different ways for completing your transferred canvas:
+The manual provides step-by-step instructions, tips and plenty of photos on the different ways for completing your transferred canvas:

 1. If you're selling your work, it's usual to ship just the canvas in a postal tube.